ParthaPRay/Papers/README.md

 ## High Quality Journals

 * Ray.
+P. P., “Using ChatGPT for Early Career Research Scholarship”, The Clinical Teacher, Wiley, 2023, ISSN: 1743-498X.
+(Science Citation Index) (IF: 1.8)

+* Ray.
 P. P., “Is ChatGPT Really Helpful for Nutrition and Dietetics?”, Journal of the Academy of Nutrition and Dietetics, 2023, ISSN: 212-2680.
 (Science Citation Index) (IF: 4.8)

 * Ray.
 P. P., “Advancing AI in Rheumatology: Critical Reflections and Proposals for Future Research Using Large Language Models”, Rheumatology International, Springer, 2023, ISSN: 1437-160X.
 (Science Citation Index) (IF: 4)